ChielBruin/Gitcovery/README.md

 ```

 ## Future work
-- Make it an actual module
-- Add the implementation for diffs
+- Improve the implementation for diffs
 - Exclude files in .gitignores
-- Improve the status output
 - Add tests